Janda2304/Janda2304/README.md

 ### My Projects
 Currently my main project is a minecraft modpack called Lost in Ages and a C# console game simply called textRPG

-I'm also working a 2D Unity roguelike/roguelite game called Romardia Tales
+I'm also working a 2D Unity roguelike/roguelite game called Romardia Tales and slowly learning with Unity 3D